Last Updated: May 19, 2021

 Before we kick off the search for the best crypto wallet, we will try to explain what a crypto wallet is.
 It is a software program that stores the public and private keys mentioned at the beginning of our article.
 So a cryptocurrency wallet doesn’t actually store cryptocurrency — instead, it stores those keys which allow you to use your digital coins.

 There are a few different types of wallets, each with their pros and cons.
-There are desktop wallets and mobile wallets, with the former used on desktop computers and the latter on mobile phones.
+Desktop wallets and mobile wallets, with the former used on desktop computers and the latter on mobile phones.
 There are also web wallets, which store your keys online and hardware wallets that use a hardware device like a USB flash drive instead.

 So, what is the best blockchain wallet?
 That depends on your needs.
 If you intend to store your coins and hold on to them, then a cold wallet (also called an offline wallet), such as a hardware wallet, is better suited for your needs.
 If you intend to use your digital coins regularly, then a hot (online) wallet may be the better option.
 For the best of both worlds (and diversification), you can also use two different types of wallets.